vasu-swaroop/LMs-scratch-assignment1/models/README.md

-Attempting to write the model forward pass in jax using Haikucd ../../f
+Attempting to write the model forward pass in jax using Haiku